quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 balancer may not be able to extract a valid server ID to add to its table.
 Configuring a shorter server ID length can increase robustness to a change.

-While this document does not update the commitments in {{QUIC-INVARIANTS}}, the additional assumptions are minimal and narrowly scoped, and provide a likely set of constants that load balancers can use with minimal risk of version- dependence.
+While this document does not update the commitments in {{RFC8999}}, the additional assumptions are minimal and narrowly scoped, and provide a likely set of constants that load balancers can use with minimal risk of version- dependence.